-This bill amends the existing law regarding the leasing of town-owned real property by selectmen.
+This bill amends the existing law regarding the management and leasing of town-owned real property by the selectmen.
 It introduces new provisions that require selectmen to obtain a vote from the legislative body for any lease agreements exceeding one year, with the maximum lease term extended to 99 years.
 Specifically, if a lease is for one year or less, selectmen can proceed without legislative approval.
 However, for leases longer than one year, a majority vote from the legislative body is necessary to authorize the lease.
 Additionally, if the legislative body grants universal authority, selectmen can lease property for up to five years without further votes.

 As Amended by the House: 41:11-a